thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/mqtt-connector/examples/request-mapping/disconnect-request.md

 {% include templates/info-banner.md content=difference %}

 Let's configure a Disconnect request in the MQTT connector to notify the platform when a device disconnects.

-**What we'll show:** Two variants for extracting the device name in this Disconnect request:
+We'll demonstrate two ways to extract the device name:

 - From message (`JSON` payload).
 - From topic (e.g., `sensor/SN-001/disconnect`).